HillyfieldsBubble/Releases/MSF_Prototype_Dataset/README.md

 #### Camera Images

-The images are a subset of the frames in the video capture, one frame every two seconds.
+The images are a subset of the frames in the video capture, one frame every two seconds +/- 1 frame time.

 The frames are identified by UTC time and are on the same time base as the video.